veilchen-web/veilchen/docs/plugindev.rst

 This plugin measures the execution time for each request and adds an appropriate ``X-Exec-Time`` header to the response.
 As you can see, the plugin returns a wrapper and the wrapper calls the original callback recursively.
 This is how decorators usually work.

-The last line tells Bottle to install the plugin to the default application.
+The last line tells Veilchen to install the plugin to the default application.
 This causes the plugin to be automatically applied to all routes of that application.
 In other words, ``stopwatch()`` is called once for each route callback and the return value is used as a replacement for the original callback.

 Plugins are applied on demand, that is, as soon as a route is requested for the first time.
 For this to work properly in multi-threaded environments, the plugin should be thread-safe.
 This is not a problem most of the time, but keep it in mind.

 Once all plugins are applied to a route, the wrapped callback is cached and subsequent requests are handled by the cached version directly.
 This means that a plugin is usually applied only once to a specific route.
 That cache, however, is cleared every time the list of installed plugins changes.
 Your plugin should be able to decorate the same route more than once.

 The decorator API is quite limited, though.
 You don't know anything about the route being decorated or the associated application object and have no way to efficiently store data that is shared among all routes.
 But fear not!
 Plugins are not limited to just decorator functions.
-Bottle accepts anything as a plugin as long as it is callable or implements an extended API.
+Veilchen accepts anything as a plugin as long as it is callable or implements an extended API.
 This API is described below and gives you a lot of control over the whole process.

 Plugin API
 ==========

 :class:`Plugin` is not a real class (you cannot import it from :mod:`veilchen`) but an interface that plugins are expected to implement.
-Bottle accepts any object of any type as a plugin, as long as it conforms to the following API.
+Veilchen accepts any object of any type as a plugin, as long as it conforms to the following API.

 .. class:: Plugin(object)